juddfranklin1/hooray-points/README.md

 ## details

+Now featuring: [VueTailwind](https://github.com/alfonsobries/vue-tailwind)!
+Using this component library has quickly taken the UX of the site to the next level.

-This is a normal, boring old Laravel project.
-Quite simple at the moment.
-The logic is only Users, Actions (good or bad things a person can do), and Rewards (things a person can get for their points).
+At the moment, this is a simple Laravel project.
+The Models are currently only Users, Actions (good or bad things a person can do), and Rewards (things a person can get for their points).

 If you want to install it yourself, you can go ahead and run the normal boring old Laravel setup process: